da227977/osticket-prereqs/README.md

 -  Install and enable Internet Information Services (IIS)
 -  Install PHP Manager for IIS and Rewrite Module
 -  Create the directory C:\PHP; install VC redist.x86.exe. and MySQL 5.5.62
--  Open IIS as an Admin, register PHP from wihtin IIS and reload IIS
+-  Open IIS as an Admin, register PHP from within IIS and reload IIS
 -  Ready to install osTicket v1.15.8